microsoft/vscode-docs/docs/editor/workspaces.md

 *An untitled multi-root workspace opened in VS Code*

 > **Note:** There is really no difference between an untitled workspace and a saved workspace other than the fact that an untitled workspace is automatically created for you for your convenience and will always restore until you save it.
-We automatically delete untitled workspaces (after asking you for confirmation) when you close a window where the untitled workspace is opened in.
+We automatically delete untitled workspaces (after asking you for confirmation) when you close a window in which an untitled workspace is opened.

 ## Workspace settings

 Workspace settings enable you to configure settings in the context of the workspace you have opened and always override global user settings.
-They are physically stored in JSON file and their location depends on whether you opened a folder as a workspace or you opened a `.code-workspace` file.
+They are physically stored in a JSON file and their location depends on whether you opened a folder as a workspace or you opened a `.code-workspace` file.

 Refer to the [settings](/docs/getstarted/settings.md) documentation for a comprehensive explanation of setting scopes and their file locations.